yegor256/blog/_posts/2017/nov/2017-11-21-trust-pay-lose.md

 are the best.
 Moreover, they've been in this business for ten years.
 What else do you need, right?

+{% quote Finally, you lose when you realize that it's their software, not yours. %}

 Second, you **pay** them.
 How else would they work, right?
 True talent is expensive, we all [know that]({% pst 2014/oct/2014-10-29-how-much-do-you-cost %}).
 They bill you [regularly]({% pst 2014/oct/2014-10-21-incremental-billing %})